 Characteristics of the Securities: The securities that are traded in the Mexican Stock Exchange (Bolsa Mexicana de Valores) ("BMV") are "Ordinary Participation Certificates" ("CPO's"), which are non-amortizable securities, issued under the CPO's Trust (which term is defined below), each of which represents 7 Series B, Class I Shares of the capital stock of Axtel, S.A.B. de C.V. ("Axtel" or the "Company").
 The capital stock of the Company is Ps.
-464'367,927.49 represented by 20,249,227,481 registered common shares, Class "I" Series "B", with no par value, of which 19,229,939,531 common shares, with no par value, of Class "I" "Series" B ", are fully subscribed and paid and the remaining shares are issued but not subscribed shares held in the Company's treasury.
+464'367,927.49 represented by 20,249,227,481 registered common shares, Class "I" Series "B", with no par value, all of which are fully subscribed and paid.
 At the date of this Annual Report, the capital stock of Axtel does not have shares issued or subscribed in its variable part.